A pragmatic, ambitious 7-point plan to renew the U.S. economy, enrich its citizens, and lead the world in fixing the climate.

 to no-till agriculture for carbon absorption.

 "Soil scientist Rattan Lal of Ohio State University found that with better carbon management practices, soils in the continental U.S. could soak up 330 million tons of carbon each year, enough to more than offset the emissions from all the cars in the U.S., while improving food production by 12 percent."
 (Bates 76) At $100/ton carbon, that's $33 billion to farmers, more than current subsidies provide.
 That's without even using biochar.
-And it may be a conservative estimate.
-Yeomans estimates a much greater potential.
 And let's not leave the ranchers

 out, either.
 Grass-fed cattle on organic pastures are claimed to be strongly carbon-negative

 Healthy topsoil is important for another reason.
 "Aerobic bacteria in soil is the most significant process by which methane is removed from the atmosphere."
 (Yeomans 155)